sergitrilles/Dev-Corner/README.md

 * You need Python (2.7.2) and the Python Package Index (1.5.2) to build the documentation.
 Check if your operating-system provides it already:

 ```
 python --version
 pip --version
 ```

-* This Documentation uses [MkDocs](http://www.mkdocs.org/), so that the documentation can be written in Markdown. **Cheat cheets** for Markdown can be found here:
+* This documentation uses [MkDocs](http://www.mkdocs.org/), so that the documentation can be written in Markdown. **Cheat cheets** for Markdown can be found here:
 	* [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 	* [https://daringfireball.net/projects/markdown/](https://daringfireball.net/projects/markdown/)